renegumroad/gum-cli/README.md

 ## What is gum?

-`gum` is our in-house development toolkit!
+`gum` is our in-house developer toolkit!

 ## Installation